andreamussap/everypillreminder/docs/index.md

 Sign in with your **Google** or **Facebook** account to use the **EveryPill Reminder Chat**.

+!!! danger ""
-> **Your data is always saved when you are logged in with an account, and it can be accessed on any device: no need to register again.**
+	Your data is always saved when you are logged in with an account, and it can be accessed on any device: no need to register again.**

 You can also sign in as a Guest, but if you change devices your data will be lost.